ericlesaquiles/joy-and-buffers-overflowing/README.md

 3. Compile authentication.c without canaries with the command:
 > `gcc -g -o authentication authentication.c -fno-stack-protector`

-    * -g will add debugging hooks to the compiled program
+    * -g will add debugging hooks to the compiled program so that gdb can easily read it later

     * -o specifies the output program name as authentication